Summit House/Newkirk House

 The property remained with the Newkirk family for about 200 years.
 Active in local politics, John Newkirk and his son Jacob were both Hudson County freeholders.
 Jacob Newkirk also served as a Jersey City alderman in the mid-nineteenth century.

-The Newkirk family sold the Dutch colonial building in 1889.
-Ten years later, the previously intact property began to experience changes.
-It was deeded to the Queen's Daughters of Jersey City for a day nursery and later for a succession of retail businesses.
-In 1928, the property line and building were modified for rerouting present-day Summit Avenue.
+In 1928 the property line and building were modified to reroute present-day Summit Avenue.
 The building's facade was altered for the new street design, and additional windows were added to the side of the building.

 In 1979, Coneco, Inc. purchased and repurposed the building to become the Summit House Restaurant.
 During the renovation, it was found that the structure was originally a one-story building.
 The outer walls are two feet of stone fitted in lime and mortar.
-Beams of timber in the basement are six-by-twelve inches; those on the second floor are four-by-six inches spaced four feet apart.
+Beams of timber in the basement are six by twelve inches; those on the second floor are four by six inches spaced four feet apart.
 Eight-inch wood pegs, rather than nails, were employed for the construction.
 The restaurant's interior featured architectural features original to the historic property.

 Elamroussi, Aya.
 "One of NJ's Oldest Buildings Is for Sale."
 Jersey Journal 8 September 2018.